 Harry shook himself to clear his head, to rid himself of the horrific image of Wormtail writhing on the ground, holding his bloody stump of an arm…

-Harry put on some shorts and a T-shirt, pulled on his socks and trainers and went out the door after slipping Hedwig an owl treat.
-In the kitchen, his uncle was reading the morning paper and preparing to bite down on a bit of bacon that had the requisite bloody paper sitting on the part he was about to put in his mouth.
+Harry put on shorts and a T-shirt, his socks and trainers, and went out the door after slipping Hedwig an owl treat.
+In the kitchen his uncle read the morning paper and prepared to bite down on a bit of bacon that had the requisite bloody loo paper sitting on it.
 Harry stifled a laugh and thrust his head into the refrigerator to find food, so no one could see his expression.

-Harry sat down at the table with some orange juice and a banana he picked out of a bowl on the table before taking a piece of buttered toast from the toast rack.
-His cousin Dudley was sitting at the table already, almost done his frugal breakfast of yogurt and fruit and a rice cake.
-He'd been upgraded from grapefruit because he'd actually been pretty good at sticking to his diet at school the previous year.
+He sat down at the table with orange juice and a banana from the bowl on the table before taking a piece of buttered toast from the toast rack.
+His cousin Dudley sat at the table already, almost finished his frugal breakfast of yogurt, fruit and a rice cake.
+He'd been upgraded from grapefruit because he'd been good enough at sticking to his diet during the previous school year.
 To Harry's eyes he did seem noticeably smaller, even a little muscular, rather than like a mound of quivering blancmange.
-Since Harry had been home, Dudley had even been reasonably civil to him, helping him carry his trunk up to his room from the car, and bragging about all the weight he'd lost.
-He didn't ask Harry anything about how his school year was; just prattled on about this girl he wanted to ask out in September, gushing on about Julia this and Julia that.
-Harry listened patiently; he wasn't allowed to use magic outside of school, and that's the only thing that probably would have made Dudley shut up.
-Besides, he would rather listen to Dudley blither about his girlfriend than be on the receiving end of a pounding from him, as happened all too often during his early childhood.
+Since Harry had been home, Dudley had even been reasonably civil to him, helping him carry his trunk up to his room from the car and bragging about all the weight he'd lost.
+He didn't ask Harry anything about his school year, just prattled on about a girl he wanted to ask out in September, gushing on about Julia this and Julia that.
+Harry listened patiently; he wasn't allowed to use magic outside of school, which was the only thing likely to make Dudley shut up.
+Besides, he would rather listen to Dudley blither about his girlfriend than be on the receiving end of a pounding, as happened all too often during his early childhood.

-His aunt finally sat down to eat her breakfast, having left the workers in the garden alone for the moment.
-But the peace of the breakfast table was suddenly shattered by a large barn owl that came flapping in the open window.
+His aunt finally sat down to her breakfast, having left the workers in the garden alone for the moment.
+The peace of the breakfast table was suddenly shattered by a large barn owl that came flapping in the open window.
 It landed on Vernon Dursley's chair and prodded him to take two parchments from her right leg, then turned an eye on the rest of his bacon.
-Annoyed, his uncle got up and backed away from the large bird of prey, yelling, "Harry!
+Annoyed, his uncle rose and backed away from the large bird of prey, yelling, "Harry!
 What does it want?"

-He handed his uncle the letter from his godfather, Sirius Black, who was a fugitive from justice in the wizarding world because his former friend, Peter Pettigrew (the silver-handed servant of Voldemort known as Wormtail) had successfully framed him for his own murder and the murders of a street full of Muggles (non-magical people).
-Ever since he had told his aunt and uncle that he had a fugitive wizard for a godfather, the Dursleys had treated him slightly better.
+He handed his uncle the letter from his godfather, Sirius Black, who was a fugitive from justice in the wizarding world because his former friend, Peter Pettigrew (the silver-handed servant of Voldemort known as Wormtail) had successfully framed him for his own murder and the murders of a street full of Muggles.
+Ever since he had told his aunt and uncle that he had a fugitive wizard for a godfather the Dursleys had treated him slightly better.

-His uncle opened the letter and read with an expression that started out as annoyance (time taken out of his day to deal with what he called "Harry nonsense") moved on to perplexed and then surprised and even frightened.
-Harry had not opened his Hogwart's letter yet; he wondered what Sirius could have written that would make his uncle respond this way.
-Uncle Vernon thrust the letter at Harry, seeming to be cautious about touching him, as though he were afraid that Harry could do magic on contact.
+His uncle opened the letter and read with an expression that started as annoyance (time taken out of his day to deal with what he called "Harry nonsense") moved on to perplexed and then surprised and even frightened.
+Harry had not opened his Hogwarts letter yet; he wondered what Sirius could have written that would make his uncle respond this way.
+Uncle Vernon thrust the letter at Harry, seeming to be cautious about touching him, as if afraid that Harry could do magic on contact.
 Harry read the letter.

 Dear Mr. and Mrs. Dursley,

-Harry may not have told you about this, because he is very modest, but he is the winner of the Triwizard Tournament that was held at his school this year for the first time in over a century, and he is the youngest winner ever.
-Another reason he may not tell you this is not modesty, however, but because he does not wish to remember what occurred at the end of the Tournament, when he was transported to a place where the same dark wizard who betrayed his parents was preparing to resurrect the Dark Lord who actually killed them.
+Harry may not have told you, because he is very modest, but he is the winner of the Triwizard Tournament, held at his school this year for the first time in over a century, and he is the youngest winner ever.
+Another reason he may not tell you is not modesty, however, but because he does not wish to remember what occurred at the end of the Tournament, when he was transported to a place where the same dark wizard who betrayed his parents was preparing to resurrect the Dark Lord who killed them.

-I will come to accompany Harry to do his school shopping near the end of the summer, and to deliver him to the school train on September the first.
+I will come to accompany Harry to do his school shopping near the end of the summer, and to deliver him to the school train on the first of September.

 His uncle peered at him through narrowed eyes.
 "And just how exactly would everyone recognize you as being the famous Harry Potter?"
-Harry drew his lips into a straight line and lifted his hair from his forehead to reveal his scar.
+Harry drew his lips into a straight line and lifted his fringe from his forehead to reveal his scar.
 Vernon drew his own lips into a straight line and muttered, "Oh, right."
-He sat down in his chair again, now that the owl was no longer sitting on it, and sneered at Harry, "So!
+He sat again, now that the owl was no longer on his chair, and sneered at Harry, "So!
 You're the hotshot tournament winner!
 You must think you're God's gift to magic!"
 Harry was surprised; normally, his uncle avoided the M word.
 He wasn't surprised that his uncle was trying to needle him.
-It was as though he hadn't read the parts of the letter about modesty and trying to forget about Cedric...
+It was as if he hadn't read the parts of the letter about modesty and trying to forget about Cedric…

-Cedric Diggory had been the other Hogwarts champion, The Real Hogwarts Champion, proclaimed buttons that some of the students had worn the year before, buttons that, when pressed, proclaimed POTTER STINKS in bilious green letters that were supposed to be reminiscent of his eyes (which were more like emeralds).
+Cedric Diggory had been the other Hogwarts champion, The Real Hogwarts Champion, proclaimed buttons that some of the students had worn the year before, buttons that, when pressed, proclaimed POTTER STINKS in bilious green letters that were supposed to be reminiscent of his eyes.
 He and Diggory had gone into the final round of the tournament tied for first place.
-It had been so recent that Harry could still feel the weight of Cedric's lifeless body, could still see the staring expression on his frozen face, the blue eyes forever vacant and unseeing...
+It had been so recent that Harry could still feel the weight of Cedric's lifeless body, could still see the staring expression on his frozen face, the blue eyes forever vacant and unseeing…

 "Well!" his uncle said at last.
 "Just stay out of my way this summer is all I ask!"
-He thrust the letter at his wife and left for work, just short of having steam coming out of his ears, as though he had decided after all to take Sirius' advice and had been biting back some choice words of his own.
+He thrust the letter at his wife and left for work, just short of having steam coming out of his ears, as if he'd decided to take Sirius's advice after all and had been biting back some choice words of his own.
 Dudley managed to get the letter from his mother, who had gone to the open window to yell something to the workers again.

-Harry suddenly remembered that he was holding a letter of his own and he opened it, unable to stop a grin from creeping across his face as he read:
+Harry suddenly remembered that he was holding a letter of his own and opened it, unable to stop a grin creeping across his face as he read:

 HOGWARTS SCHOOL of WITCHCRAFT and WIZARDRY